 1. Relatively anonymous: Well it is kind of anonymous.
 Users can usually hold multiple bitcoin addresses and they are not linked to names, addresses or other personally identifying information.

 2. Extremely high speed: Bitcoin scales exceptionally well for larger quantities since it is completely digital.
 Anything from $0.01 to $1 billion can fit on a flash drive.
 Additionally, bitcoins can be transferred almost instantly anywhere in the world that is connected to the internet.
+The only thing you will need a best Bitcoin mixer and then you can transfer your bitcoins into cash.

 3. Low transaction cost across international borders: Your bank may charge you a $10 fee for international transfers but Bitcoin doesn’t charge even a penny.